24 of the Best Gothic Horror Movies

 14. The Others (2001)

-The Others by Alejandro Amenábar is a film he wrote, directed, and composed.
+The Others is a film by Alejandro Amenábar, which he wrote, directed, and composed.
 Nicole Kidman plays Grace Stewart, who wakes up from a nightmare.

 Although the nightmare is not revealed to us, it is apparent that it significantly impacts her.

-In 1945 England, the movie follows Grace as she raises her two children, Anne (Alakina Mann) and Nicholas (James Bentley).
+The movie is set in 1945 England and follows Grace as she raises her two children, Anne (Alakina Mann) and Nicholas (James Bentley).

 Due to a condition that makes the kids very photosensitive, they must always be kept in the shadows.